SeanMMcGrath/Yelp_Business_Least_Path_generator/README.md

 All disjointed sets are connected into a single set by creating an edge connecting them.

-Then through user imput a point is decided and Dijkstra's algorithm is used to find the shortest path from that point to its closest cluster center.
+Then through user input a point is decided and Dijkstra's algorithm is used to find the shortest path from that point to its closest cluster center.

-My first GUI so yes, I know its ugly.

 Examples: